MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-responsive-layout.md

 ![expressions to adapt a landscape orientation](media/create-responsive-layout/landscape.png)

-### Screen Sizes and Breakpoints
+### Screen sizes and breakpoints

 You can adjust your layout based on the size of the device.
 The screen's **Size** property classifies the current device size.
 The size is a positive integer; the ScreenSize type provides named constants to help with readability.
-The constants are:
+This table lists the constants:

 | Constant              | Value | Typical device type (using default app settings) |
 |-----------------------|-------|--------------------------------------------------|